 PCA’s containerboard mill in Tomahawk, Wisconsin, was recently recognized as one of the 2019–2020 Educators of the Year by Tomahawk Extended Area Partners in Education (TEAPIE).

 TEAPIE’s mission is to develop and promote a business, educational and community partnership that helps area students become successful adults.
 PCA Tomahawk supports TEAPIE financially, but it’s the hours of volunteering by PCA employees that really make the difference.

 The Tomahawk mill’s training center also hosts TEAPIE’s annual Mini Business World, where seventh-grade students create their own businesses from the ground up.
 They elect officers, create a business plan, develop and build a product, and deliver a presentation Shark Tank-style to more than 100 people, including school staff and mill employees.
 The event teaches students about economics, finances, competition and entrepreneurship.

 PCA Tomahawk supports the educational community in additional ways, including:

 - Several PCA employees assist TEAPIE by conducting mock interviews with high school students, giving them practice and providing valuable feedback.

 - PCA engineers spend a day at Summer Opportunity with Advanced Rigor (SOAR) Camp each summer, teaching science to gifted and talented children.

 - PCA represents TEAPIE and the business community by having employees on the TEAPIE board.
-As part of the board, PCA employees provide valuable input regarding school curriculum that best positions students for a successful future.
+As part of the board, PCA employees provide valuable input regarding a school curriculum that best positions students for a successful future.

 To learn more, please visit their Facebook page at www.facebook.com/TEAPIEWI.